Yanks reliever throws 4 wild pitches in 10th, Red Sox rally - News Break

 After Bogaerts walked, Kriske’s control issues continued.
 Two more wild pitches got Bogaerts to third, setting up Renfroe’s game-ending fly to right.

-Yankees manager Aaron Boone said he had no regrets going to Green in the ninth, despite Luis Cessa pitching a scoreless eighth.
-Boone said the plan was for Cessa to go one inning after throwing 30 pitches two nights ago.

-“I felt good about (Green) in a save situation tonight,” Boone said.

 The Red Sox came in having totaled 20 runs in back-to-back wins over the Blue Jays.
-But they were kept at bay early by starter Jordan Montgomery, who allowed three hits with six strikeouts and one walk over 5 2/3 scoreless innings.
+But they were kept at bay early by starter Jordan Montgomery, who allowed no runs and three hits with six strikeouts and one walk over 5 2/3 innings.

 Houck allowed one run and two hits over 4 2/3 innings, struck out eight and walked two before taking a seat for the night.